Quasiregular cobordism theorem: Introduction

-In this article we prove that, for an oriented PL $n$-manifold $M$ with $m$ boundary components and $d_0\in \N$, there exist mutually disjoint closed Euclidean balls and a $\sK$-quasiregular mapping $M \to \bS^n \setminus \interior (B_1\cup \cdots \cup B_m)$ of degree at least $d_0$.
-The result is quantitative in the sense that the distortion $\sK$ of the mapping does not depend on the degree.

-As applications of this construction, we obtain Rickman's large local index theorem for quasiregular maps to all dimensions $n\ge 4$.
-We also construct, in dimension $n=4$, a version of a wildly branching quasiregular map of Heinonen and Rickman, and a uniformly quasiregular map of arbitrarily large degree whose Julia set is a wild Cantor set.

-The existence of a wildly branching quasiregular map yields an example of a metric $4$-sphere $(\bS^4,d)$, which is not bilipschitz equivalent to the Euclidean $4$-sphere $\bS^4$ but which admits a BLD-map to $\bS^4$.

-For the proof of the main theorem, we develop a dimension-free deformation method for cubical Alexander maps.
-For cubical and shellable Alexander maps this completes the $2$-dimensional deformation theory originated by S.~Rickman in 1985.

-\section{Introduction}
+\chapter{Introduction}

-Quasiregular maps between manifolds are natural generalization of planar holomorphic maps.
-Non-constant quasiregular mappings are sense preserving branched covering maps (discrete and open maps) with controlled geometry.
-In this article, we prove a quantitative theorem on the existence of quasiregular mappings from a PL $n$-manifold with boundary to the $n$-sphere with mutually disjoint closed Euclidean balls removed.
+In this article, we prove a quantitative theorem on the existence of quasiregular mappings from a compact oriented Riemannian $n$-manifolds with boundary to the $n$-sphere $\bS^n$ with finitely many mutually disjoint $n$-balls removed.
+The result in its simplest form states as follows.